 In our Four Corners market area, many operating sites adopted nonprofits for the holidays, collecting in-kind items and monetary donations.
 By coming together, the team purchased or collected 4,226 pounds of food and provided 49,650 meals.

 WM’s Waste Watch Heroes

-When Waste Management drivers are on their routes, they become the trusted eyes and ears on the streets.
-For more than a decade, our Waste Watch® community program has trained thousands of drivers to recognize and handle situations that don’t seem right.
+When WM drivers are on their routes, they become trusted eyes and ears on the streets.
+For more than a decade, our Waste Watch® program has trained thousands of drivers to recognize and handle situations that don’t seem right.
 Program participants learn to properly observe and report suspicious activities and emergencies to local public safety and law enforcement agencies.

-To become a Waste Watch-certified driver, an employee must complete a formal training program, including instruction from Waste Management corporate security and local law enforcement personnel, and pass a written exam.
-The program is available in more than half of the U.S. communities we serve.
+To become a Waste Watch-certified driver, an employee must complete a formal training program, which includes instruction from WM corporate security and local law enforcement personnel, and a written exam.
 The Waste Watch program has received national acclaim, earning recognition from local municipalities and the National Sheriffs’ Association’s Award of Excellence in Neighborhood Watch.
 Our drivers have been lauded for reporting suspicious activity ranging from thefts to vandalism.

 In addition to Waste Watch, we partner with safety-related organizations and programs, including AMBER Alert, the National Center for Missing & Exploited Children, Community Crime Stoppers and the U.S. Department of Homeland Security.